github-linguist/linguist/CONTRIBUTING.md

     cd linguist/
     script/bootstrap

-If you are going to run Linguist from the cloned repository directory, you will need to generate the code samples first:
+To run Linguist from the cloned repository directory, you will need to generate the code samples first:

     bundle exec rake samples

+If you are not running the tests below, re-run this command every time you modify any of the [samples][samples].

 To run Linguist from the cloned repository directory: